 We are also pleased to offer several manuals, in PDF format, for sale.
 You will find many slot machines makes and models.
 Clicking on the manual icon will take you to our manuals page, once there please use the menu and select the make of machine for which you are seeking a manual.
 If you do not find the proper manual please use the Contact page to send us an Email .

 We now have, for your convenience, created a database of game chips and information for many of the most popular slot machines.
-This includes game name, part number, check-sums and the size of EPROMS (if that data has been made available).
+This includes game name, part number, check-sums and the size of EPROM (if available).
 Currently our database is populated for Bally Game Maker, Bally 6000, Bally E2000 and several IGT makes and models.